What can we do?

 Applications will be evaluated and approved in three funding cycles.
 Funding is competitive and will be subject to availability.

 - March 2

 - August 3

-Grant recipients are required to submit a grant report within 90 days of program completion to remain eligible the next calendar year.
+Grant recipients are required to submit a grant report within 90 days of project completion to remain eligible the next calendar year.

 Please contact your Farmer Relations Manager with any eligibility or application questions.